Cayo Sila Godoy: Youth

-First Steps
+First steps

 In 1948, The Chamber Music Association from Buenos Aires gave him a diploma for the best concert of the season of that year.

 In 1953, as a request from the National Government, he went on a cultural and artistic tour, following the road of Mangore.
 He offered concerts, gave lectures and gathered a lot of information and documents on the great Paraguayan composer.
 Between 1959 and 1962 he participated on specialization courses with Andrés Segovia.

-In 1959 Andrés Segovia invited Sila to study in Spain, with all expenses paid, at his renowned classical guitar course at Música en Compostela.
+In 1959 Segovia invited Sila to study in Spain, with all expenses paid, at his renowned classical guitar course at Música en Compostela.
 For three years he studied and traveled with Segovia.

 In 1963 Godoy, at the personal invitation of President John F. Kennedy, first visited the United States to do a concert tour.
 During this trip he was featured as a broadcast soloist on the Voice of America and played with such notable American guitarists as Charlie Byrd, Sophocles Papas and Richard Pick.
 In subsequent US tours he has played in most major cities and in 1977 volunteered to tour Kansas, Paraguay's "sister state" where he also taught master classes at Wichita State University.
 More recently he has toured Japan (1980), Australia (1983), and has made numerous appearances in the Latin American nations.

 In 1977, sponsored by the program “ Friends of the Americas “, chapter Paraguay –Kansas, he Developer activities in the state of Kansas, offering courses of specialization, speeches, and performances in the main cities such as Wichita, Topeka, and Lawrence.
 In 1980, he traveled to Japan on a concert tour, and in 1983 to Australia, as well as other cities in America and Europe.